 Large Simple Trials

 Because “’traditional” RCTs may lack generalizability, are designed to maximize explanatory power, and often require extensive and expensive infrastructure to ensure compliance with complex study protocols, they generally do not conform to the “pragmatic” paradigm.
-However, although the “pragmatic” terminology is relatively recent, the basic ideas have been implemented for some time under the rubric of “large simple trial” (LST).
+However, although the “pragmatic” terminology is relatively recent, the basic ideas have been implemented for some time in community- and school-based studies and also under the rubric of the “large simple trial” (LST).
 LSTs typically incorporate extremely simplified protocols that focus on collecting only data that are immediately relevant to the prespecified endpoints; they also typically feature relatively non-restrictive eligibility criteria.

 An Older Large Simple Trial and a Contemporary Large Pragmatic Clinical Trial

 - ISIS-2: This 1988 cardiovascular trial randomized more than 17,000 research participants who were admitted to a hospital within 24 hours of experiencing symptoms of acute myocardial infarction to receive treatment with streptokinase, aspirin, both, or neither.
 Although ISIS-2 was in some respects a “traditional” RCT, it had pragmatic features including minimal eligibility criteria, streamlined data collection, and a “real-world” research setting (ISIS-2 Collaborative Group 1988).